Chinese Poetry — Eternal Resonance in Poems To Chant and Appreciate Across History

 Greatest Chinese Poets in History.

-Besides folk songs and poetry written by common people, throughout history, there are some eminent poets.
+Besides folk songs and poetry written by common people, throughout history, there are some eminent and influential poets.

 Their poems have been appreciated and worshiped for thousands of years, and some of them have been given poetic titles, mainly based on their literary accomplishments and characteristics.